iMxSeraph/sign-system/readme.md

 This is a Sign System for my company.

-It gets data from another MSSQL database and calculate data to provide a summary.
+It gets data from another MS-SQL database and calculate data to provide a summary.

 It's based on Laravel PHP Framework.